temporalio/documentation/docs/dev-guide/sdk-features.md

 ### Build ID based dispatch

 Build ID dispatch is a feature in Temporal that allows running different versions of Workflow and Activity code on the same task queue.
 It works by associating a build ID (typically a version number or git commit hash) with each deployment of Worker code.
 When a Workflow task is dispatched, Temporal will look at the build ID of the Workflow and send the task to a Worker with a compatible build ID.
 This allows seamless deployment of new code versions without Workflow tasks getting stuck.
 Some key aspects of build ID dispatch:

 - Workers advertise their build ID to Temporal when polling for tasks.
 - Task Queues maintain sets of compatible build IDs.
   New IDs can be added to existing compatible sets.
 - When dispatching a Workflow task, Temporal matches the Workflow's build ID to a compatible Worker build ID.
 - Build IDs allow different versions of code to run side by side on the same task queue.
 - Promoting a new build ID to the default set directs new Workflows to start on that code version.

-So in summary, build ID dispatch provides a mechanism to deploy new Worker code without disrupting existing Workflows on a task queue.
+So in summary, build ID dispatch provides a mechanism to deploy new Worker code without disrupting existing Workflows on a Task Queue.
 It's a key feature for zero-downtime deployments in Temporal.

 ### Patching APIs